-Thomas Van Norman was a Past Master of Verulam Lodge, No. 268 in Ontario.
+Thomas Henry Van Norman (died 1924, aged 66) was a Past Master of Verulam Lodge, No. 268 in Ontario.
 He visited Temple Lodge, No.33 in January 1910.
 He subsequently moved to Duncan and affiliated with Temple Lodge, No.33 in 1912.
 He remained a member of Temple Lodge, No.33 until his death in 1924.
-His brother, Isaac Newton Van Norman, was also a member of Temple Lodge, No.33.
+His brother, Isaac Newton Van Norman (died 1920) was also a member of Temple Lodge, No.33.

 Here is a brief biography of Wor.
 Brother Thomas Van Norman taken from Temple Lodge, No.33 records and from his obituary and the report of his funeral in the Cowichan Leader newspaper:

 “……….fraternal greetings and felicitations were extended to the W.M. and the Lodge by the visiting Brethren present, namely: W. Bro.
 D.E.
 Kerr, of Corinthian Lodge, No. 27, Rossland, B.C.; Bro.
 James McLeod of St. Andrew’s Lodge, No. 13, Prince Edward Island, Canada; W. Bro.
 Thomas Van Norman of Verulam Lodge, No. 268, Ontario, Canada, and Bro.
 Wm.
 E. Archer of Tarrelton Lodge, No. [note: lodge number blank in our Minute Book] , Sidney [sic], Australia.

 The W.M. extended to each of the visiting Brethren a hearty welcome and an invitation to again visit the Lodge whenever the opportunity made it convenient for them to do so, for which each of the brethren returned thanks…….”

 (Source: Temple Lodge, No.33 Minute Book, Emergent Meeting of 22 January 1910)